GeoNode/geonode/docs/basic/settings/index.rst

     | Default: ``True``
     | Env: ``HAYSTACK_FACET_COUNTS``

-    If set to True users will be presented with feedback about the number of resource which match terms they may be interested in.
+    If set to True users will be presented with feedback about the number of resources which matches terms they may be interested in.

 HAYSTACK_SEARCH
 ---------------